CodeHunter2006/CodeHunter2006.github.io/_posts/2019-12-21-TheGoProgrammingLaguage_Notes.md

 Go is often convenient to define additional behaviors for simple types such as numbers, strings, slices, maps, and sometimes even functions.
 Methods may be declared on any named type defined in the same package, so long as its underlying type is neither a pointer nor an interface.

+### Methods with a Pointer Receiver

+PS: interface satisfaction
+it is legal to call a *T method on an argument of type T so long as the argument is a variable; the compiler implicitly takes its address.
+But this is mere syntactic sugar: a value of type T does not possess all the methods that a *T pointer does, and as a result it might satisfy fewer interfaces.

 ### Nil Is a Valid Receiver Value

 ### Method Values and Expressions